haraka/haraka.github.io/manual/Plugins.md

 If express loaded, an attempt is made to load [ws](https://www.npmjs.com/package/ws), the websocket server.
 If it succeeds, the wss server will be located at Server.http.wss.
 Because of how websockets work, only one websocket plugin will work at a time.
 One plugin using wss is [watch](https://github.com/haraka/Haraka/tree/master/plugins/watch).

-### pre\_send\_trans\_email (next, fake_connection)

-The `fake` connection here is a holder for a new transaction object.
-It only has the log methods and a `transaction` property so don't expect it to behave like a a real connection object.
-This hook is designed so you can add headers and modify mails sent via `outbound.send_email()`, see the dkim_sign plugin for an example.

 ## Hook Order